Lewis M. Steel: Attica

+The Harlem Six

+In 1964, six black teenagers were accused of murdering a white Harlem store owner and wounding her husband.
+They were found guilty of murder in 1965.
+Three years later, the Supreme Court reversed the convictions on constitutional grounds and determined the two defendants who had confessed had to be tried separately.
+After the two defendants were convicted again, Steel joined civil rights attorney William Kunstler as co-lead counsel to defend the remaining four in a retrial that ended in a hung jury.
+Steel and Kunstler then negotiated a plea bargain whereby the four pled guilty to manslaughter in return for sentences of time served, which was the eight years they had already spent in prison.

 Hurricane Carter and John Artis

 In 1973, Steel, with his co-lead counsel, Myron Beldock, began a twelve-year struggle, working without pay, to overturn the convictions of the middleweight boxer Rubin "Hurricane" Carter and John Artis who had been convicted for the murder of three people at a Patterson, N.J. bar in 1966.
-The case drew national attention through Carter's 1974 biography, "The Sixteenth Round," and Bob Dylan's 1976 song Hurricane.
+The case drew national attention through Carter's 1974 biography, "The Sixteenth Round," and Bob Dylan's 1976 song "Hurricane".
 The New Jersey Supreme Court overturned their conviction in 1976, after two key witnesses recanted their testimony.
-But they were convicted at a retrial in which the prosecutor added an unsupported claim that their motive was racial revenge.
-In response to a writ of habeas corpus filed by Steel, Beldock and Leon Friedman, U.S. District Court Judge H. Lee Sarokin overturned their convictions in 1985, ruling that that the cases had rested on "an appeal to racism rather than reason" and "concealment rather than disclosure".
+They were convicted at a retrial in which the prosecutor added an unsupported claim that their motive was racial revenge.
+In response to a writ of habeas corpus filed by Steel, Beldock and Leon Friedman, U.S. District Court Judge H. Lee Sarokin overturned their convictions in 1985, ruling that the cases had rested on "an appeal to racism rather than reason" and "concealment rather than disclosure".

 In 2000, Steel wrote a commentary in the Los Angeles Times criticizing the film, "The Hurricane" starring Denzel Washington, for transforming Carter's "painful story into a series of false cliches: He was jailed because of one racist cop; he was freed through the efforts of a commune of white people.
-In reality, Carter was ensnared by an entire criminal justice system. … Along with Myron Beldock and Leon Friedman, I spent more than a decade representing Rubin Carter and his co-defendant, John Artis, fighting to expose police-created false evidence, prosecutorial misconduct and judicial acceptance of a trial by race rather than fact.
-During years of appeals through the New Jersey state court system in the late 1970s and '80s, not one of the more than 20 state court judges who reviewed the case was willing to confront the racism behind the unproven accusation that Carter and Artis murdered three randomly chosen whites to avenge an earlier killing of a black man by a white man".
+In reality, Carter was ensnared by an entire criminal justice system."

 Sumitomo Shoji America Inc. (SSA)

 In 1982, Steel represented a group of female employees working for the American subsidiary of the multi-national Japanese firm, Sumitomo, in the United States.
 The women asserted that they were always treated and paid as clericals despite their responsibilities and that they had no opportunity for advancement because of their sex in violation of U.S. anti-discrimination law.
 The case, Sumitomo Shoji America, Inc. v.
-Avagliano, reached the U.S. Supreme Court, where Steel won a 9-0 decision that established the precedent that American subsidiaries of foreign companies operating in the U.S. must abide by U.S. anti-discrimination laws.
+Avagliano, reached the U.S. Supreme Court, where Steel won a 9–0 decision that established the precedent that American subsidiaries of foreign companies operating in the U.S. must abide by U.S. anti-discrimination laws.